 At sum.cumo we have just opened a larger investigation into the current situation and best practices with respect to favicons (including bookmark and desktop icons).
-I knew the situation was bad, but it’s much worse than I thought.
+I knew the situation was bad, but it’s much worse.

 On the surface the favicon situation looks simple: A site or app is to provide a couple of icons that user agents can use for address bar, bookmarks, home screen, system tiles, &c.

-The reality is that it’s totally obscure what user agents use what icons for what use cases that are however likely to occur at all.
+The reality is that it’s totally obscure what user agents use what icons for what use cases for whatever probability to occur.

 16×16, 30×30, 32×32, 48×48, 57×57, 60×60, 64×64, 70×70, 72×72, 76×76, 90×90, 96×96, 114×114, 120×120, 128×128, 144×144, 150×150, 152×152, 160×160, 167×167, 180×180, 192×192, 195×195, 196×196, 228×228, 256×256, 270×270, 310×150, 310×310, 558×270, 558×558.